Etimax says employers are not claiming their full ETI benefit

 ETI runs to 2029

-Another myth is that there are B-BBEEE criteria.
+Another myth is that there are broad-based black economic empowerment criteria.
 This is not true.
 “Any employer can claim if they meet the criteria set out in the act.”

 Understanding the legislation and making sure claims are accurate is a job for the specialists.
 Maharaj says prospective clients can request a review by Etimax analysts, at zero risk or obligation.
 The company structures its fees based on success, which it has a 98% track record of achieving.